Glezzy/Glezzy/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on learning C#
+- 🔭 I’m currently learning C# !
 - 🌱 I’m about to graduate from The Tech Academy
 - 👯 My goal for 2020 is to find a software developer job!
 - 🤔 I’m looking for help with ideas to buff up my portfolio.
 - 💬 Ask me about anything!
 Love to talk about and learn more from others about code.
-- 📫 How to reach me:
+- 📫 How to reach me: gsg@pdx.edu
 - ⚡ Fun fact: I love to run!
 Will be running the St. George Marathon on October 4th, 2020 :)